-Animal Biosafety Level 2 builds upon the practices, procedures, containment equipment, and facility requirements of ABSL-1.
-ABSL-2 is suitable for work involving laboratory animals infected with agents associated with human disease and pose moderate hazards to personnel and the environment.
-It also addresses hazards from ingestion as well as from percutaneous and mucous membrane exposure.
-In addition, work with animal pathogens that pose a risk to the animal colony may require ABSL-2 (or higher) containment even if they are not a human pathogen.
+Animal Biosafety Level 2 (ABSL-2) builds upon the practices, procedures, containment equipment, and facility requirements of ABSL-1.
+ABSL-2 is suitable for work involving laboratory animals infected with agents associated with human disease and posing a moderate hazard to personnel and the environment.
+It also addresses hazards from ingestion and from percutaneous and mucous membrane exposure.